-Angus Macdonald (1839-74) came from Torridon on the west coast of the Scottish mainland.
+Angus came from Corry (Shieldaig) on Loch Torridon on the west coast of the Scottish mainland.
 He served his apprenticeship as a salesman with the draper and grocer Murdo Macdonald, his uncle, at 7 Francis Street in Stornoway (Census 1861).
-In June 1861 Macdonald entered partnership with Charles Morrison as general merchants at 7 North Beach Street, Stornoway.
+In June 1861 Angus entered partnership with Charles Morrison as general merchants at 7 North Beach Street, Stornoway.
 Both men – young and unmarried – lodged at the property, with their landlady Betsy Macdonald.
 Betsy was not related to Angus despite their shared surname.

-In May 1864 Macdonald & Morrison was dissolved, probably because Macdonald was about to get married and had ambitious plans of his own.
-While Morrison – who was disappointed by the dissolution of the partnership – moved out to establish his own business, Macdonald’s shop remained at 7 North Beach Street.
-Initially, Macdonald ran it with the help of his brother Murdo.
-From the extracts below, he appears to have expanded into neighbouring premises in 1865.
-His family, on the other hand, settled in rented lodgings on Cromwell Street, moving (‘flitting’) again in April and November 1866.
-In 1867 he acquired 18 North Beach Street, and built a new house to its rear.
-This was 5 Bank Street, which later became home to Charles Morrison’s business.
-The family, their salesmen and servants all lived in the house (Census 1871).
+In May 1864 Macdonald & Morrison was dissolved, probably because Angus was about to get married and had ambitious plans of his own.
+While Charles – who was disappointed by the dissolution of the partnership – moved out to establish his own business, Angus’s shop remained at 7 North Beach Street for some time.
+Initially, Angus ran it with the help of his brother Murdo.
+After his marriage to Eliza Mackenzie of Valtos (Balallan) Angus left his lodgings to set up home on Cromwell Street, moving (‘flitting’) again in April and November 1866.

 Saturday 17 September 1864.
 At 8pm tide even higher than last night.
 Had to fill up my shop door to keep the sea out.